5 Steps to Creating a Killer Content Strategy

 The above factors are not only the reasons you need a content strategy, but also the steps to build one.
 Let’s walk through these steps so you can create an excellent content strategy.

 The goals you set will be based on what your business strives to gain from the investment of time and money you put into your content marketing.
 So for example, say you are publishing an e-book on a topic that interests your niche audience.
 What do you ultimately want to achieve from having the e-book distributed?
 Do you want increased exposure of your site, an increased number of site visitors, more email newsletter subscribers or to make an email list of potential leads?
 The following are a few generic goals that a business can have:

 - Change the perception of a given brand/reputation management for your brand

 There could be many more goals that are targeted toward a particular product or service.
 It is better to make short term goals and fulfill them first, then gradually make more broadly classified goals.
 This will give you some preparation time to achieve bigger ROI from your content marketing.
 For instance, say you are a startup.
 Your goal could be to make a hundred potential customers aware of your brand within a week.
 Prepare content accordingly and note the total reach of your content and the amount of targets achieved.

 Step #2: Understanding your Potential Customers

 Your content has an audience.
 Meeting your goals revolves around the decisions the audience makes after reading your content.
 So, it becomes really crucial to know your target audience’s demographic as well as their online behavior (since we are talking about digital content).
-WooRank gives you some insight on your website’s visitor demographics, as shown in the screenshot below:
+WooRank gives you some insight on your website’s visitor demographics.

 Apart from this, it is imperative that you use customer surveys to understand what your target audience wants from you.
 These surveys can be offline or online but since we are dealing with digital content, you can conduct online surveys via the following mediums: